Messerschmitt Me 321 Gigant

 The Messerschmitt Me 321 Gigant was a large German cargo glider developed and used during World War II.
 Intended to support large-scale invasions, the Me 321 had very limited use due to the low availability of suitable tug aircraft, high vulnerability whilst in flight, and its difficult ground handling, both at base and at destination landing sites.
-The Me 321 was developed, in stages, into the six-engined Messerschmitt Me 323 Gigant, which removed some of the problems with ground handling, but vulnerability to ground fire and aerial attack remained a constant problem during operations of all variants.
+The Me 321 was developed, in stages, into the six-engined Messerschmitt Me 323 Gigant, which removed some of the problems with ground handling, although the payload was reduced.

+Vulnerability to ground fire and aerial attack remained a constant problem during operations of all variants.

 Development

 During the preparations for a possible invasion of Britain during World War II (Operation Sea Lion) the Luftwaffe's Transport Command saw an obvious need existed for a larger-capacity cargo- and troop-carrying aircraft than its mainstay, the Junkers Ju 52.

 When the plans for Operation Sea Lion were shelved in December 1940, and planning began for the invasion of the USSR (Operation Barbarossa), the most cost-effective solution to the need for transport aircraft was found to be to use gliders.
 Accordingly, the Technical Bureau of the Luftwaffe issued a tender for rapid development of a Grossraumlastensegler ("large-capacity transport glider") to the aircraft manufacturers Junkers and Messerschmitt.
 The specification called for the glider to be capable of carrying either an 88 mm gun plus its tractor, or a medium tank.
 The codename Projekt Warschau (Project Warsaw) was used, with Junkers being given the codename Warschau-Ost and Messerschmitt Warschau-Süd.

 The Junkers design, the Ju 322 Mammut was unsuccessful, though, due to the company opting to use all-wood construction.
 Messerschmitt's design for this transport glider consequently secured the contract for the company.
 Initially given the RLM designation Me 263, this designation number was later reused (see: RLM) for the second-generation rocket fighter developed in 1945: Messerschmitt Me 263.
 That number was "freed-up" when the number for this aircraft was switched to Me 321.